browserstate/history.js/README.md

 >
 > Note 3: Support for HTML4 browsers (this hash fallback) is optional [- why supporting HTML4 browsers could be either good or bad based on my app's use cases](https://github.com/balupton/History.js/wiki/Intelligent-State-Handling)

-### What's the deal with the UIDs used in the HTML4 States?
+### What's the deal with the SUIDs used in the HTML4 States?

-- UIDs are used when we utilise a `title` and/or `data` in our state.
-Adding a UID allows us to associate particular states with data and titles while keeping the urls as simple as possible (don't worry it's all tested, working and a lot smarter than I'm making it out to be).
+- SUIDs (State Unique Identifiers) are used when we utilise a `title` and/or `data` in our state.
+Adding a SUID allows us to associate particular states with data and titles while keeping the urls as simple as possible (don't worry it's all tested, working and a lot smarter than I'm making it out to be).
-- If you aren't utilising `title` or `data` then we don't even include a UID (as there is no need for it) - as seen by State 4 above :-)
+- If you aren't utilising `title` or `data` then we don't even include a SUID (as there is no need for it) - as seen by State 4 above :-)
 - We also shrink the urls to make sure that the smallest url will be used.
 For instance we will adjust `http://www.mysite.com/#http://www.mysite.com/projects/History.js` to become `http://www.mysite.com/#/projects/History.js` automatically. (again tested, working, and smarter).
 - It works with domains, subdomains, subdirectories, whatever - doesn't matter where you put it.
 It's smart.